Decentralized Identifier (DID)

 V1.0

-A Decentralized Identifier (DID) is used to uniquely identity the holder and issuer of a digital credential.
+A Decentralized Identifier (DID) is used to uniquely identity the holder or issuer of a verifiable credential.
 The DID complies with the W3C Specification for Decentralized Identifiers to ensure confidentiality and security of the holder’s and issuer’s digital identity.

 What is a DID